olivier-carrere/redaction-technique.org/src/content/docs/en/veille/raspberry-pi-plateforme-documentation.md

    $ ebook-viewer _build/epub/redaction-techniqueorg.epub &
    ```

 And there you have it.
-In just a few minutes, you have :
+In just a few minutes, you have:

 - Applied conditional text rules to common sources according to publication format.
 This content is called an e-book in the EPUB version, a document in the PDF version and something else in the HTML version.
 - Generated, in three different formats, a 60-page documentation including some 40 diagrams.